Dungyichao/STM32F4-LCD_ST7735s/README.md

         </tr>
         <tr>
             <td align="center">MOSI</td>
             <td align="left">While sending a command, it's not necessary to send data.
-How many data right after the command is defined by the command.(Please refer to the ST7735s datasheet page 104 ~ 186) <br /> In our code, our SPI transmit 8-bit data at a time, however, the color in our case is defined in 16-bit, so you need to transfer the first 8 bit of the color and then the rest 8 bit.</td>
+How many data right after the command is defined by the command.
+(Please refer to the ST7735s datasheet page 104 ~ 186) <br /> In our code, our SPI transmit 8-bit data at a time, however, the color in our case is defined in 16-bit, so you need to transfer the first 8 bit of the color and then the rest 8 bit.
+(Please refer to the ST7735s datasheet page 44 ~ 58)</td>
         </tr>
         <tr>
             <td align="center">Clock</td>